kcpikkt/proto/README.md

 ![70MB+ preview gif, may take a bit to load...](/prev0.gif)

 It uses IdTech-like architecture where game/demo is a dynamic library that can be hot-swapped at any time.
-It has its own asset file format - .past (.p(roto)a(s)sset?) which is basically just memory dump for faster loads and cli under src/tools, that currently serves just as an parser from external formats to pasts.
+It has its own asset file format - .past (.p(roto)as(sse)t?) which is basically just memory dump for faster loads and cli under src/tools, that currently serves just as an parser from external formats to pasts.

 # Dependencies